astrcrai/prospero-docs/docs/source/highlights.rst

 Publications, proceedings and white papers using Prospero:
 ---------

+**2025**

+* | The integrated multiple event representation framework (IMERF): a case study on critically-ill patients
+  | Olier et al., Computers in Biology and Medicine.
+Vol 198, Part A, Nov 2025, 111196.

+* | Graph neural networks for the enhanced prediction of new atrial fibrillation episodes after stroke.
+  | Rivera-Juzga et al. Computers in Biology and Medicine.
+Vol 197, Part B, Oct 2025, 111095

+* | Conditional Diffusion-Flow models for generating 3D cosmic density fields: applications to f(R) cosmologies.
+  | Riveros et al., Machine Learning: Science and Technology, 6(3), p.035031.

 **2024**

 * | A volumetric method for measuring the longitudinal arch of human tracks and feet